gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

   (16384, 20480), (20480, 24576), (24576, 28672), (28672, 32768)]
 ```

-For the i'th Linear Traffic Generator Core, we take the i'th entry in `addr_ranges`. `min_addr` is the first value that entry, and `max_addr` is the second value in that entry.
+For the i'th Linear Generator Core, we take the i'th entry in `addr_ranges`. `min_addr` is the first value that entry, and `max_addr` is the second value in that entry.

-In our example, Linear Traffic Generator Core 0 gets initialized with `min_addr=0` and `max_addr=4096`, Linear Traffic Generator Core 2 gets initialized with `min_addr=4096` and `max_addr=8192`, etc.
+In our example, Linear Generator Core 0 gets initialized with `min_addr=0` and `max_addr=4096`, Linear Generator Core 2 gets initialized with `min_addr=4096` and `max_addr=8192`, etc.

 ---
 <!-- _class: two-col -->

-## 06-traffic-gen: Hybrid Traffic Generator: Creating a List of Cores: Random Traffic Generator Core
+## 06-traffic-gen: Hybrid Generator: Creating a List of Cores: Random Generator Core

-Now that we've added the Linear Traffic Generator Cores, let's add all the Random Traffic Generator Cores.
+Now that we've added the Linear Generator Cores, let's add all the Random Generator Cores.

 Add the lines on the right under the comment labeled `(4)`.